 CPRA Grant

-I will produce a body of work comprising screen prints and artist books.
-These will explore the impact of heightened sensory processing on women’s identity and how this affects their access to, and emersion in, the public sphere.
+I am delighted to share that I will be creating a new body of work comprising screen prints and artist books, thanks to the generous support of the Creative Practice Research Academy (CPRA) grant.
+This project will explore the profound impact of heightened sensory processing on women’s identity and how it influences their access to, and engagement with, public spaces.

 Jane Elizabeth Bennett PR1 Gallery Wendy Yu